 The B&H lane: premium mirrorless is hot

-The specialist-retailer signal is clear: full-frame bodies still drive serious buying.
+The specialist-retailer signal is clear: full-frame bodies still drive high-intent buying.
 Canon's EOS R5 Mark II and R6-series bodies, Sony's a7 line, Nikon's Z8 and strong APS-C options such as the Sony a6700 and Canon R50 all show why mirrorless has become the default buying path for enthusiasts and working photographers.

 The most interesting model in the current conversation is the Sony a7R VI.
 It is expensive, high-resolution and early in its life cycle, yet it has already been reported as climbing bestseller lists quickly.
 That suggests buyers are still willing to pay for resolution when speed, autofocus and video no longer feel like sacrifices.